linkerd/website/linkerd.io/content/2.12/reference/cluster-configuration.md

 When packets do not contain a `ClusterIP` address, Linkerd will instead forward directly to the pod endpoint that was selected by Cilium.
-Consequentially, while mTLS and telemetry will still function correctly, features such as peak EWMA load balancing, and [dynamic request routing](../../tasks/configuring-dynamic-request-routing/) may not work as expected.
+Consequentially, while mTLS and telemetry will still function correctly, features such as peak EWMA load balancing may not work as expected.

 This behavior can be turned off in Cilium by [turning off socket-level load balancing for